william-j-pyle/hex-card/README.md

     ## for the card object in this custom field
     do_not_eval: true
     card:
-      type: custom:button-card
+      type: custom:hex-card
       variables:
         c: 42
       ## This will return: B: undefined / C: 42
-      ## as it is evaluated in the context of the local button-card
+      ## as it is evaluated in the context of the local hex-card
       ## inside the custom_field (which doesn't know about b)
       name: '[[[ return `B: ${variables.b} / C: ${variables.c}` ]]]'
 ```